CIT59x/project_submissions/project-submission_template.md

 image : [If you have an image you would like associated with your project, please provide it as well.
 If you do not, we will add a generic placeholder image.]

 categories : [Please choose one from the following list of categories.
-If you think your project deserves a new category, please BOTH choose one of the following AND suggest a new one]
+If you think your project deserves a new category, please suggest a new one]

     Web Development
     Mobile Development